franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Guanxi Lu Personal Statement.md

 The first option adds unnecessary complexity, potentially requiring more control signal bits.
 Therefore, I initially chose to leave the `X` values untouched.
 However, this approach led to warnings and the potential issue of Verilator not compiling parts of the SystemVerilog program.

 Consequently, I decided to assign a value of 0 to all `X` values.
-While this may introduce some ambiguity, we operate under the assumption that the "Don't Care" values will not be utilized by the data path, thus the arbitrary assignment should not impact functionality.
+While this may introduce some ambiguity, we operate under the assumption that **the "Don't Care" values will not be used by the data path**, thus the arbitrary assignment should not impact functionality.

 ### Implementing Data Memory Operations for the `SB` Instruction